^

 What causes gastritis?

-Gastritis can be caused by irritation with alcohol, chronic vomiting, stress, or the use of drugs such as aspirin or other anti-inflammatory drugs.
+Gastritis can be caused by irritation from alcohol, chronic vomiting, stress, or the use of medications such as aspirin or other anti-inflammatory drugs.
 It can also be caused by any of these reasons:

-1. Helicobacter pylori (H.): a bacterium that lives in the lining of the stomach.
-Without treatment, the infection can lead to an ulcer, and in some cases to stomach cancer.
+1. Helicobacter pylori (H. pylori): a bacterium that lives in the lining of the stomach.
+If left untreated, the infection can lead to ulcers and, in some cases, stomach cancer.

-2. Gastric anemia: a disease in which the stomach lacks the natural substances necessary for proper absorption and absorption of vitamin B12.
+2. Gastric anemia: A condition in which the stomach lacks the natural substances needed to properly absorb and utilize vitamin B12.

-3. Gastric reflux: a reverse flow of bile into the stomach from the biliary tract (to the irritation due to which the liver and gallbladder are connected.
+3. Gastric reflux: the backflow of bile into the stomach from the bile ducts (irritation which involves the liver and gallbladder).

 4. Infections caused by bacteria and viruses.

-If gastritis is not treated, it can lead to serious blood loss and may increase the risk of developing stomach cancer.
+If gastritis is left untreated, it can lead to severe blood loss and may increase the risk of developing stomach cancer.

 What are the symptoms of gastritis?

-The symptoms of gastritis vary depending on the particular organism; many people do not have any symptoms until the exacerbation of the disease.
+The symptoms of gastritis vary from person to person, and many people have no symptoms until the condition flares up.
 However, the most common symptoms are:

 • Bloating